GeorgioIO/Sql_northwind_data_analysis_project/README.md

 |         18 | Carnarvon Tigers        | Seafood        |      29,172 |
 |         28 | Rössle Sauerkraut       | Produce        |      25,697 |

-Here's the breakown of the ten products ranked by total revenue:
+Here's the breakown of the top ten products ranked by total revenue:

-- **Diverse Categories** : different type of categories is present in the top ten products by total revenue.
+- **Diverse Categories** : Different type of categories is present in the top ten products by total revenue like **Beverages** , **Meat/Poultry** , **Dairy Products**...

 - **Wide Sales Range** : The total sales per product span from **$25,000** to **$141,000** , indicating big difference in the revenue per product.

-## 4. Which supplier contributes the most to overall sales?
+## 4️⃣ Which supplier contributes the most to overall sales?

-To identify the suppliers with the most contribution of the database sales , i joined suppliers with products and order_details tables to calculate the total sales for each supplier.
+To identify the suppliers with the most contribution of the total revenue (sales) , i joined suppliers with products and order_details tables to calculate the total revenue for each supplier.

 In Another CTE i caculated the total sales for the database , and finally i extracted the supplier id , company name , his total sales rounded , and how much he contributed by dividing his total sales to the database total sales.